Transcranial MR-Guided High Intensity Focused Ultrasound

 Appointment New Patient Appointment or 214-645-8300

-UT Southwestern is the first medical center in Texas to offer the procedure.
+MRgHIFU is Food and Drug Administration (FDA)-approved for the treatment of essential tremor (ET) and Parkinson’s disease.
+UT Southwestern is the first medical center in Texas to offer transcranial MRgHIFU.

 • No incisions